beatrixiez/beatrixiez/README.md

 <h1 align="center">Hi 👋🏻, I'm Beatriz</h1>
-<h3 align="center">A young student from Brazil</h3>
+<h3 align="center">A student from Brazil</h3>

 <br>

 - 🤠 Welcome to my profile and make yourself at home!

-- 😉 I'm 20 years old and I'm studying to become an IT infrastructure specialist.
+- 😉 I'm 21 years old and I'm studying to become an IT infrastructure specialist.

 - 🌱 I’m currently learning about **Networks and Information Security**